d2l-ai/d2l-en/chapter_multilayer-perceptrons/mlp.md

 an applicant with a higher income would always be more likely to repay than one with a lower income.
-While monotonic this relationship likely
-A increase in income from $0 to $50k likely corresponds to a bigger increase in likelihood of repayment than an increase from $1M to $1.05M.
+While monotonic, this relationship likely isn't linearly associated with the probability of repayment.
+An increase in income from $0 to $50k likely corresponds to a bigger increase in likelihood of repayment than an increase from $1M to $1.05M.